 Climate change is scientifically proven to affect every aspect of our planet’s ecosystem, and this includes the water cycle.
 Climate change increases our risk of experiencing both heavy rains, and extreme droughts.
 Because precipitation is highly dependent on temperature, changes in it have major consequences on the water cycle.

-Global temperatures are continuing to see a steady increase at a fast rate, which is directly affecting water vapor concentrations, clouds, precipitation patterns, and stream flow patterns, all of which are related to the water cycle.
+Global temperatures are continuing to see a steady increase at a fast rate.
+This is directly affecting water vapor concentrations, clouds, precipitation patterns, and stream flow patterns.
+These are all are related to the water cycle.

 The water cycle consists of water evaporating from the land and sea which eventually comes back to earth as rain and/or snow.
 As temperatures increase, more evaporation takes place because warmer air can hold more moisture.
 The more moisture and vapor the air holds, the higher the chances of saturation and extremely heavy rainfalls.
 As we’ve seen this season, intense downpours like these can cause issues like flooding, flash flooding, and storm damage.